 Great, you’ve got plenty of time!
 Starting your training six months before your trips are the ideal goal

-Rest when you need.
-You’re building up your fitness; it’s not a race
+- Rest when you need it.
+You’re building up your fitness; it’s not a race.

 3 Months to go